Group-4W/SoftEng/CODE_OF_CONDUCT.md

 - Be open-minded: Be open to hearing different perspectives, even if they are different from your own.
 Keep an open mind and be willing to consider new ideas.
 - Be respectful: Show respect for the person’s perspective, even if you do not agree with it.
 Avoid being confrontational or dismissive.

-Meeting is been hold in everyweek in those days Monday,Wednesday and Friday.
+Meeting is been hold in everyweek in those days Monday,Wednesday and Friday from 14:15 to 14:30.

 Signed by:
 Eduardo Manuel Costa Moreira (Scrum Master)

 Sebastian Torrejon Alonzo (Product Owner)

 Aleksandros Isufi

 Abdelhamid Elaani